MileHacker Logo

 Vegetarian & Vegan Options

-• Finding strictly vegetarian or vegan options is manageable with awareness.
+• Finding strictly vegetarian or vegan choices is manageable with awareness.

 • Look for restaurants displaying the "Jay" (เจ) symbol, indicating Buddhist vegan food.

-• Clearly state "Mai Sai Nuer" (no meat) or "Gin Jae" (I eat vegan) when ordering.
+• Clearly state "Mai Sai Nuer" (without meat) or "Gin Jae" (I eat vegan) when ordering.

 • Stir-fried vegetables or noodle dishes can often be made vegetarian.